gringolito/pi-hole-manager/README.md

-# pi-hole-manager
+# dnsmasq-manager

-Pi-Hole Local DNS / DHCP management API
+Dnsmasq DNS / DHCP management API

-This project provides a RESTful API to manage some of the DHCP/DNS resources on a pi-hole installation, like:
+This project provides a RESTful API to manage some of the DHCP/DNS resources on a dnsmasq server, like:

 - Manage static DHCP entries
-- Manage local DNS entries
+- Manage static DNS entries
 - Manage CNAME aliases

-We are not interested on managing the Adlists, Whitelists, Query logs or any other primary functionality of the pi-hole or the FTL.

 ## TO-DO